doingcloudright/airship.tf/getting_started/airship.md

     # The route53 zone for which we create a subdomain
     route53_zone_id = "${data.aws_route53_zone.zone.zone_id}"

-    # After which threshold in health check is the task marked as unhealthy, defaults to 3
-    # unhealthy_threshold   = "3"

     # health_uri defines which health-check uri the target
     # group needs to check on for health_check, defaults to /ping
     health_uri = "/"